awsdocs/aws-cloudformation-user-guide/doc_source/aws-resource-guardduty-member.md

 ### Ref<a name="aws-resource-guardduty-member-return-values-ref"></a>

- When you pass the logical ID of this resource to the intrinsic `Ref`function, `Ref`returns the unique ID of the member account, such as 012345678901\.
+ When you pass the logical ID of this resource to the intrinsic `Ref`function, `Ref`returns the unique ID of the GuardDuty member account, such as 012345678901\.

 For more information about using the `Ref`function, see [Ref](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/intrinsic-function-reference-ref.html)\.